netdata/kernel-collector/tools/README.md

 # Tools

-This directory has scripts used to compile the shared library and to install the eBPF libraries on user host.
+This directory has scripts used to check and compile kernel.